ABOUT ME

 H.265

 The H.265 (a.k.a.
 HEVC, or MPEG-H part 2) is the successor of H.264 that was first released by MPEG on June 7th, 2013 for the MPEG-H standard.
 For example, the codec is used by TikTok and Facebook.
+Its downside is that it's heavily patented.

 Slow preset (slower)